EG-BRS/DevSite/QuickStarts/DotNetCoreMVC.md

 ```

-In your controler create an action which you want to ensure that the user is logged in for.
+In your controller create an action which you want to ensure that the user is logged in for.

 ```csharp